Measuring the Impact of Design Thinking

-The term design thinking has been widely used to describe the application of design process’s characteristics and distinguish it from other development processes such as the focus of user needs.
-These characteristics have been framed into different design thinking models such as the Double Diamond, IDEO model, IBM Design Thinking, and others.
-In my previous article (How to Successfully Apply the Inspiration in Design Thinking), we explored the different models of design thinking stages.
-The outcome of applying design thinking has been proven through different case studies from various company sizes and industries such as Aple, Microsoft, IBM, IKEA, AirBnB, Starbucks, and others.
-However, organizations have varied structure, capabilities, and outcome.
-Accordingly, there should a measuring framework that can help companies to evaluate the impact of applying design thinking with each project inside the company and compare this outcome with the currently applied processes.
+The term design thinking has been widely used to describe the application of the design process’s characteristics and distinguish it from other development processes, such as the focus of user needs.
+These characteristics have been framed into different design process models such as the Double Diamond, IDEO model, and IBM Design Thinking.
+In my previous article (How to Successfully Apply Inspiration in Design Thinking), we explored the different models of design process stages.
+The outcome of applying design has been proven through different case studies from various company sizes and industries, such as Apple, Microsoft, IBM, IKEA, AirBnB, Starbucks, and others.
+However, organizations have varied structures, capabilities, and outcomes.
+Accordingly, there should be a measuring framework that can help companies to evaluate the impact of applying design with each project inside the company and compare this outcome with the currently applied processes (Design Thinking Guide: What, Why and How).

 The Impact of Applying Design Thinking

-Through observing of the applications of design thinking in different companies, we can identify a number of general benefits of applying the application of the design thinking process.
-Understanding these benefits helps us to build a measurable framework that contributes over the course of understanding the impact of design thinking inside the organization.
+Through observing the applications of the design process in different companies ( How Inclusive Design Reshaped Microsoft Products), we can identify a number of general benefits of applying the application of the design thinking process.
+Understanding these benefits helps us to build a measurable framework that contributes for understanding the impact of design thinking inside the organization.
 These benefits include the following:

-The design process aims to achieve a three corner triangle; user needs, business feasibility, and technology viability.
+The design process aims to achieve a three-corner triangle; user needs, business feasibility, and technology viability.
 While managers approach projects from a business-oriented point of view and engineers approach projects from a technology-oriented point of view, designers tend to focus on the user needs and solve the problems they face before, during, and after using the product or service.
-All the design thinking process models agree to start with understanding the user needs and address them during the different stages of production (case study: How Design Thinking Reshaped Microsoft Products).
+All the design process models agree to start with understanding the user needs and address them during the different production stages.

 design thinking innovation

 Figure 1.
-The relation between design thinking and innovation (figure content modified from IDEO)
+The relation between design and innovation (figure content modified from IDEO)

 Improving the innovation capabilities

-Design thinking follows similar stages like the critical thinking, it starts with a diversion of ideas that can be discussed and examined during the conversion stage that tends select the idea before moving to the prototyping stage.
+The design process follows similar stages to critical thinking.
+It starts with a diversion of ideas that can be discussed and examined during the conversion stage that tends to select the idea before moving to the prototyping stage.
 This methodology helps companies to get outside the box and explore ideas outside the traditional thinking inside the organization (case study: Design Thinking Case Study: Innovation at Apple).

 design thinking